-CHOREOGRAPHY OR MOCKERY: ARTISTS GET AWAY WITH SO MUCH by Christine Hou
+CHOREOGRAPHY OR MOCKERY: ARTISTS GET AWAY WITH SO MUCH

 It started in the church garden and I think we were supposed to move around, but it was dark and I couldn’t.
 Led Zeppelin played in the background and the dozen or so dancers ethereally faded into the evening’s darkness.
 Thus marked the mysterious introduction to Paige Martin’s Panorama that premiered on Thursday, April 8th at Danspace Project.